metabase/metabase/docs/embedding/full-app-embedding.md

 ## Securing full-app embeds

 Metabase uses HTTP cookies to authenticate people and keep them signed into your embedded Metabase, even when someone closes their browser session.
-If you enjoy diagrammed auth flows, check out [Full-app embedding with SSO](https://www.metabase.com/learn/customer-facing-analytics/securing-embeds#full-app-embedding-with-sso).
+If you enjoy diagrammed auth flows, check out [Interactive embedding with SSO](https://www.metabase.com/learn/customer-facing-analytics/securing-embeds#full-app-embedding-with-sso).

 To limit the amount of time that a person stays logged in, set [`MAX_SESSION_AGE`](../configuring-metabase/environment-variables.md#max_session_age) to a number in minutes.
 The default value is 20,160 (two weeks).